 The highest peak, Chonwangbang, is 1,915 m above sea level and is often referred to as the pillar of heaven.

 You can book a room in one of the many farms, local inns or temples for a genuine South Korean countryside experience.

-For hikers, the Nogodan trail is one of the most popular.
-Around two thirds of the way up, there’s a viewing station and a drinks kiosk.
+Around two-thirds of the way up, there’s a viewing station and a drinks kiosk.
 I stop to wash my face and refill my water bottle with water from the clear mountain stream next to the kiosk.

 A group of students are snapping photographs of each other with their camera phones, proof that they made it this far up the mountain.

 The final section of the ascent is the most difficult and the climb seems endless.